 Things to do in Tombstone

 So, you have a couple of days to spend in Tombstone.
 Here are some sights you shouldn’t miss.
-Take a ride on an authentic stagecoach.
-Visit the Crystal Palace to see where Virgil Earp was shot.
-Take a trip back in time and stop by the famous, Big Nose Kate’s Saloon.
+Take a ride on an authentic stagecoach and take a trip back in time.

 The entire town of Tombstone is a step back into the old west days.
 Tombstone has lots to see:

 - Boothill Graveyard